Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 - CSS3 for style the website
 - Google Fonts for fonts families
 - Font Awesome for social media icons
+- Django for the 'working parts' of the page
 - Git for version control
 - GitHub for storage the files and steps of development of the website